Da-byte/professional_skills_poster_coursework/README.md

 #### Contents

 1. E-Poster in .png format.
-2. Images that are used within poster are stored in the ./images folder.
+2. Images that are used within the poster are stored in the ./images folder.
 These are either images created/edited by team members (such as the League of Legends grid image) or sourced from the internet.

 #### Project Development Mentions.